breadcrumb

 Recipes vary widely in the amount of butter and cream that they use.
 Some use as little as a few teaspoons of butter and no cream and others as much as a half a pound and a cup respectively.

-For this version I turned to the technique of an Indian chef I met once.
-His sauces are always silky smooth, rich, and perfectly spiced.
-He begins with onions – lots of onions – and simmers them slowly.
+This version uses the technique that begins with onions – lots of onions – and simmering them slowly.
 The carbohydrates in the onions break down with the extended cooking to create a thick, creamy, and very rich sauce.

 The best part is that the most difficult bit of this dish is dicing the onions.
 The rest of the sauce is simply dump and stir in a single pot.